Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/02-Data-management-&-setup.md

 For each step of the analysis in day 1, you can see we have included all of the files generated at each step for each sample in `/scratch/rnaseq1/data/`.
 While we will only use some of this data during day 1 of the workshop, we've made the entire processed dataset available if you want to practice with it, or try to replicate it yourself.
 We will leave this on `scratch` for about 1 month before removing it.

 You should have also created a `conda` environment called `rnaseq1` by following the guidance in the workshop setup. `conda` is an excellent way to manage software versions, especially on high performance computing systems.
 It is critical you **know AND track** which version of software you use for an analysis.
-Not only do you need to report this when you move to publish your work, but is also important for anyone trying to reproduce your work.
+Not only do you need to report this when you publish your work, but is also important for anyone trying to reproduce your work.

 Activate the conda environment:
 ```bash
 conda activate rnaseq1
 ```
-If you don't know what is rnaseq1, please visit [here](https://github.com/Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/blob/master/welcome-%26-setup.md).
+If you don't know what rnaseq1 is, please visit [here](https://github.com/Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/blob/master/welcome-%26-setup.md).

 We are now ready to start working with the data and processing the raw FASTQ files.